A Generalized Framework for Simultaneous Long-Short Feedback Trading: Testing GSLS with Optimized Control Parameters

 For each of the stock price series, we take the year 2016 to be the training period for which the GBM parameters are estimated using maximum likelihood \cite{ait2002maximum}, and then, based on the estimated GBM parameters, we select the GSLS control parameters via the bias and MSE optimization approaches described in Section \ref{Optim} with a target gain of $g^* = 0.15$ for each stock.
 Following Section \ref{sec:sim}, when optimizing GSLS control parameters, we use a grid search over 1000 parameter combinations resulting from 10 equally spaced values for each parameter, $K \in [0, 5]$, $\alpha \in [0, 5]$, and $\beta \in [0, 5]$.
-The optimized trading strategy (either bias and MSE) for that stock price series is then applied over the course of the year 2017, i.e., the testing period, where a discrete-time version of the strategy is implemented (cf.~\cite{barmish2016new}).
+The optimized trading strategy (either bias and MSE) for that stock price series is then applied over the course of the year 2017, i.e., the testing period, where a discrete-time version of the strategy is implemented (see~\cite{barmish2016new}).
 While the procedure as described is carried out separately on each stock price series, we will summarize results by way of aggregating over all series.
-Note: in all of our testing, we fix $I_0=1$ since this simply scales the gains.
+Note: in all of our testing, we fix $I_0=1$ for each stock since this simply scales the gains.

 Before applying any optimized strategies, we first test the classical SLS strategy in a similar way to previous literature, i.e., a value for the control parameter is simply selected and tested; we use $K = \{1,2,3,4,5\}$.
 The advantage here, however, is that we are testing over a much larger sample of price series than that of previous literature.
-So that the results are comparable with the case where we carry out optimization, we test these five strategies in the year 2017 only (2016 is not used to provide insight since we are simply fixing $K$ from the offset).
+So that the results are comparable with the case where we carry out optimization, we test these five strategies in the year 2017 only (since $K$ is simply fixed from the offset, 2016 plays no role in parameter selection).
 Figure \ref{SLSgains} displays the average gain on each trading day (average was computed over the 495 stock series).
-We can see that the average gain increases with the value of $K$, however the trajectory of the gain is quite erratic over time; most of the growth appears as a sharp jump occurring in the last c.50 days.
+We can see that the average gain increases with the value of $K$, however the trajectory of the gain is quite erratic over time (as expected from Section \ref{sec:GBM} where we found that the variability increases with $K$); most of the growth appears as a sharp jump occurring in the last 50 days.

 We then applied each of the 1000 GSLS parameter combinations to all stocks in the year 2017 (again without using 2016 to optimize), and computed the average gain over all stocks at the end of the year; the results are visualized in Figure \ref{ABK} along with the five values from the five SLS strategies mentioned in the previous paragraph.
 Interestingly, there are a large number of GSLS strategies which lead to a loss.
 These mainly correspond to cases where $\alpha > 1$ which is not a surprise since most of these stock prices are increasing on average over time as evidenced by Figure \ref{SP500}.
 Note also that, while the classic SLS case does outperform these particular combinations, there are clearly many other GSLS cases which outperform SLS.